 Response Center for assistance.
 137 Message BA-BI count mismatch.
 (INSTERR #137) Cause Error while processing Binary patches.
 Action Save PATCHAUD.INSTALL.SYS and contact the Response Center for assistance.
 138 Message 138 Not used 139 Message The installer could not find filename in DLGINFO.
 (INSTERR #139) Cause The installer could not find filename in the DLGINFO file.
 This is typically caused by not purging the UNL.SYS, USL.SYS or UXL.SYS groups on an UPDATE prior to running the installer.
 Another possibility would be a corrupt DLGINFO.PUB.SYS file.
 Action If the USL, UXL, UNL groups were not purged prior to starting the installation, purge them and restart the installation procedures.
 If there is still a problem, contact the Response Center for further assistance.
 140 Message 140 Not used 141 Message The installer failed to STREAM SUPACCT.
-(INSTERR $\sharp 141$) Cause The installer received a nonzero return status when it attempted to stream SUPACCT.
-Action • Ensure there are no STREAM UDCs.
-Check the STREAMS and SPOOLER functionality by streaming SUPACCT.INSTALL.SYS manually (note that it should be a temporary file).
-Check the file SUPACCT.PUB.SYS for a valid JOB card. • Take appropriate corrective measures and run the installer again. • Contact the Response Center if further assistance is required.
+(INSTERR #141) Cause The installer received a nonzero return status when it attempted to stream SUPACCT.
+Action Ensure there are no STREAM UDCs. • Check the STREAMS and SPOOLER functionality by streaming SUPACCT.INSTALL.SYS manually (note that it should be a temporary file). • Check the file SUPACCT.PUB.SYS for a valid JOB card.
+Take appropriate corrective measures and run the installer again. • Contact the Response Center if further assistance is required.
 142 Message The installer was unable to build filename.
 (INSTERR #142) Cause The installer failed to build a permanent file using the BUILD command.
 Action Check for free disk space to build file.
-There are two methods for obtaining additional disk space: • Use the ALTERVOL command in VOLUTIL to set the permanent and transient space allocation assignments to 100% on all system volumes except LDEV 1. - Store user files to tape and them purge them.
-Restore the files from tape at the end of the installation. - Take appropriate corrective measures and run the installer again. • Contact the Response Center if further assistance is required.
-Rename of filename1 to filename2 failed.
-(INSTERR #143) The installer attempted to rename filename1 file to filename2 and was unable to do so.
-Check if a file named filename2 already exists.
+There are two methods for obtaining additional disk space: • Use the ALTERVOL command in VOLUTIL to set the permanent and transient space allocation assignments to 100% on all system volumes except LDEV 1.
+Store user files to tape and them purge them.
+Restore the files from tape at the end of the installation.
+Take appropriate corrective measures and run the installer again.
+Contact the Response Center if further assistance is required.
+143 Message Rename of filename1 to filename2 failed.
+(INSTERR #143) Cause The installer attempted to rename filename1 file to filename2 and was unable to do so.
+Action Check if a file named filename2 already exists.
 If so, purge it, and restart.
-Tape VUF and OS VUF do not match (INSTERR #144) The PowerPatch tape being used is not meant for the current level of the Operating System.
-Use the correct PowerPatch tape and restart the installer.
+144 Message Tape VUF and OS VUF do not match (INSTERR #144) Cause The PowerPatch tape being used is not meant for the current level of the Operating System.
+Action Use the correct PowerPatch tape and restart the installer.
 Contact the Response Center if further assistance is required.
-The installer failed to build an ASAINTFL file.
-(INSTERR #145) The installer was attempting to build a workfile: ASAINTFL, and failed. • Check and correct errors reported to terminal screen.
+145 Message The installer failed to build an ASAINTFL file.
+(INSTERR #145) Cause The installer was attempting to build a workfile: ASAINTFL, and failed.
+Action Check and correct errors reported to terminal screen.
 Check for free disk space on system.
-There are two methods for obtaining additional disk space: Use the ALTERVOL command in VOLUTIL to set the permanent and transient space allocation assignments to 100% on all system volumes except LDEV 1. - Store user files to tape and them purge them.
+There are two methods for obtaining additional disk space: • Use the ALTERVOL command in VOLUTIL to set the permanent and transient space allocation assignments to 100% on all system volumes except LDEV 1.
+Store user files to tape and them purge them.
 Restore the files from tape at the end of the installation.

-The installer failed to build ASYSGNFL file.
+Take appropriate corrective measures and run the installer again. • Contact the Response Center if further assistance is required.
+146 Message The installer failed to build ASYSGNFL file.
 (INSTERR #146)